sher/ansible-vultr/README.md

 ```

-## Exmaple paybook for deploying a custom OS using a custom ISO
+## Example playbook for deploying a custom OS using a custom ISO

 You will need the ISOID for any custom ISOs you've already uploaded to Vultr.
 These are retrievable via the following command